-The fiscal freedom component is a composite measure of the burden of taxes that reflects both marginal tax rates and the overall level of taxation, including direct and indirect taxes imposed by all levels of government, as a percentage of GDP.
+The fiscal freedom component is a composite measure of the burden of taxes that reflects both marginal tax rates and the overall level of taxation, including direct and indirect taxes imposed by all levels of government, as a percentage of gross domestic product (GDP).
 The component score is derived from three quantitative sub-factors:

-- The top marginal tax rate on individual income, - The top marginal tax rate on corporate income, and - The total tax burden as a percentage of GDP.
+- The top marginal tax rate on individual income, - · The top marginal tax rate on corporate income, and - The total tax burden as a percentage of GDP.